 What Happens after The Exam?

 You’re in the home stretch now but remember the life insurance application process can sometimes get a little tedious.
 Make yourself available to your agent in case the insurer has any questions or concerns that you need to clarify.
 Being proactive is key.
 For instance, we often hear from underwriters how difficult it is to get in touch with physicians who are listed on insurance applications.
 If you contact your primary care physician and let them know ahead of time that they will be contacted about your life insurance application it could definitely expedite the process.
 This way they can be ready to respond to the insurance company’s request for what is called “Attending Physicians Statements (APS)”, which is your medical history with that doctor.
-This usually happens after completion of your insurance medical exam.
+This usually happens after the completion of your insurance medical exam.
 Now, sit back and try to relax.
 The ball is in the court of the carrier’s underwriter.

 You Have a Right to Request Your Test Results